th3-z/kf2-magicked-admin/README.md

 #### Player commands

-Commands that can be executed by any user.
+Commands that can be executed by any player.
 <details>
   <summary>Click to see the player commands!</summary>